apache/flink/docs/content/docs/connectors/datastream/jdbc.md

 ### JDBC execution options

-The SQL DML statements are executed in batches, which can optionally be configured with the following instance (see also [JdbcExecutionOptions javadoc]{{ site.javadocs_baseurl }}(/api/java/org/apache/flink/connector/jdbc/JdbcExecutionOptions.html))
+The SQL DML statements are executed in batches, which can optionally be configured with the following instance (see also [JdbcExecutionOptions javadoc]({{ site.javadocs_baseurl }}/api/java/org/apache/flink/connector/jdbc/JdbcExecutionOptions.html))

 ```
 JdbcExecutionOptions.builder()
-        .withBatchIntervalMs(200)             // optional: default = 0, meaning no time-based execution is done)
+        .withBatchIntervalMs(200)             // optional: default = 0, meaning no time-based execution is done
         .withBathSize(1000)                   // optional: default = 5000 values
         .withMaxRetries(5)                    // optional: default = 3
 .build()